 MIM and Continental received advice from their respective financial advisors in negotiating and agreeing to the Merger Consideration.
 WDR, employing various standard financial valuation methodologies, provided information and analyses to MIM with respect to several exchange ratios proposed by MIM.
 Once MIM and Continental agreed to the exchange ratio, WDR opined as to the fairness of the Merger Consideration to MIM, from a financial point of view.
 WDR rendered its opinion at the MIM Board meeting on January 23, 1998.
 WDR was paid a fee of \$250,000 for rendering its fairness opinion.
 WDR was entitled to such fee under the terms of its engagement letter with MIM regardless of whether or not WDR found the Merger to be fair to MIM.
 WDR will be entitled to an additional fee of \$250,000 for its services upon the closing of the Merger.
-While McDonald was not asked by the Continental Board to, and did not, make any recommendation to the Continental Board about the form of merger consideration regarding the relative merger consideration paid in comparable transactions.
+While McDonald was not asked by the Continental Board about the form of merger consideration or an appropriate or minimum selling price, McDonald did supply information regarding the relative merger consideration paid in comparable transactions.
 McDonald will be entitled to receive compensation in connection with the Merger only if the Merger is consummated.
 See "Role of Financial Advisors-Opinion of Continental Financial Advisor."

-WDR's presentation to the MIM Board on January 23, 1998 included projections for Continental of total sales, gross profit, earnings before interest and taxes, and net income for the years ended December 31, 1998, 1999 and 2000.
+presentation to the MIM Board on January 23, 1998 included for Continental of total sales, gross profit, earnings before WDR's projections interest and taxes, and net income for the years ended December 31, 1998, 1999 and 2000.
 These projections were prepared by Continental management.
 MIM management adjusted interest expense (a decrease of less than \$100,000 for 1998) based upon the then-present assumption that MIM would refinance or pay down Continental's outstanding long-term debt.
 Such adjustment did not materially change the projections as initially prepared by Continental management.
 MIM does not presently intend to refinance or pay down such debt.
 Projected total sales were \$64.7 million, \$85.3 million and \$107.8 million for 1998, 1999 and 2000, respectively.
 Projected gross profit was \$10.3 million, \$12.8 million and \$15.7 million for 1998, 1999 and 2000, respectively.
 Projected earnings before interest and taxes were \$2.7 million, \$3.9 million and \$5.8 million for 1998, 1999 and 2000, respectively.
+Projected net income was \$1.3 million, \$1.9 million and \$3.0 million for 1998, 1999 and 2000, respectively.
 These projections are forward-looking statements and are subject to a variety of risks, assumptions and uncertainties, including those noted in "Risk Factors" beginning on page 11.
 The projections in and of themselves were not given independent significance and were not materially relied upon by the MIM Board.
-The MIM Board considered the projections only to the extent that they were part of the general mix of information presented in the materials prepared by WDR.
-These financial projections were provided to WDR for purposes of its analysis and were not prepared with a view toward public disclosure.
-Therefore, the projections are necessarily incomplete in that they do not include all of the underlying assumptions and qualifications on which they were based or any limitations on their predictive value which may have been communicated to WDR or may otherwise have been understood by WDR as a result of WDR's familiarity with Continental and the industry.
+The MIM Board considered the projections only to the extent that they were part of the general mix of presented in the materials prepared by WDR.
+These financial were provided to WDR for purposes of its analysis and were not information projections prepared with a view toward public disclosure.
+Therefore, the projections are necessarily incomplete in that they do not include all of the underlying and qualifications on which they were based or any limitations on assumptions their predictive value which may have been communicated to WDR or may otherwise have been understood by WDR as a result of WDR's familiarity with Continental and the industry.
 No assumptions, qualifications, limitations or information regarding the adjustment to interest expense were included in WDR's presentation materials or were otherwise communicated to the MIM Board.
 No assurance can be given as to future performance and actual results may vary materially from the projections.